Arthur's Pass National Park: Expansion

-Development of the Park
+Management

-The Department of Conservation has looked at developing Arthurs Pass National Park as a destination.
-There is a desire to encourage more visitors to stay the night.
-Achieving this would require more high end accommodation and amenities to be built.
+The Department of Conservation operates a depot, administration and information centre in Arthur's Pass village.
+It has been proposed that facilities should be developed to encourage more visitors to stay the night.
+Achieving this would require more high-end accommodation and amenities to be built.
 The report notes that visitors peak over summer.
-There is a lack of longer day walk options in the park and all weather amenities.
+There is a lack of longer day walk options in the park and all–weather amenities.
 The report also suggested that a cable car would be popular to access the tops of the mountains as would hot pools in the village and an upgraded visitor centre.
-The Department of Conservation had yet to make a decision on the development of Arthurs Pass National Park by June 2021.
+The Department of Conservation had yet to make a decision on the development of Arthur's Pass National Park by June 2021.

+From 2019, most international visitors to New Zealand have been charged an 'International Visitor Conservation and Tourism Levy' (IVL).
+At Arthur's Pass National Park, $300,000 from the IVL fund has been allocated for "delivery of a collaborative co-design approach to support the development of a well-functioning regional visitor destination".